apache/druid/docs/content/configuration/index.md

 #### S3 Task Logs

 Store task logs in S3.
+Note that the `druid-s3-extensions` extension must be loaded.

 |Property|Description|Default|
 |--------|-----------|-------|